Braze Cloud Data Ingestion overview

 Only write new or updated attributes to minimize consumption

-We will sync all attributes in a given row, regardless of whether they are the same as what’s currently on the user profile.
+is later than the last synced row will be selected and pulled into Braze, regardless of whether they are the same as what’s currently on the user profile.
 Given that, we recommend only syncing attributes you want to add or update.

 The UPDATED_AT